Aaronchangyr/UoS_Jubilee_Sports_Centre_Court_Automated_Booking/README.md

     ```
     </p></details>
 4. Read the autobook.js file and edit the file according your preference. (all functionality are set, add // to disable the function or delete the // to activate the function)
-5. Open the autobook.bat file with editor and change the path (after cd) to your file absolute path.
+5. Open the autobook.bat file with note editor and change the path (after cd) to your file absolute path.
 6. Open Task Schedular.<ol type="a">
-    <li> Create basic task (set name, desciption) and click next</li>
+    <li> Create basic task (set name, desciption), click next.</li>
-    <li> Start daily and set the date(your date) and time at 11:58pm or 23:58 (because the badminton court will update on 12:00) and click next</li>
+    <li> Start daily and set the date(your date) and time at 11:58pm or 23:58 (because the badminton court will update on 12:00), click next.</li>
-    <li> Select start a program and choose the autobook.bat file</li></ol>
+    <li> Select start a program and choose autobook.bat file.</li></ol>
 7. You are all set!
 Try and run the task you scheduled and make sure it's all fine.

 #### Linux: